-However, the works carried out in 2016-2017 can be considered as the largest project, when the second taxiway was built, the apron was expanded and therefore the number of aircraft parking lots was increased from 3 to 9, the entire airfield (300 ha) drainage system was rehabilitated, the lighting system of the apron was totally renewed, etc.
+In 2016-2017 the second taxiway was built, the apron was expanded and therefore the number of aircraft parking lots was increased from 3 to 9, the entire airfield (300 ha) drainage system was rehabilitated, the lighting system of the apron was totally renewed, etc.

-Another large infrastructural project was launched in 2017 and the main works are already completed in 2021.
-The new passenger terminal, which is connected to the existing terminal was opened in June 2021.
-So the Company got 6 times larger terminal compared to the old one.
-This change increased the terminal throughput by 4 times (2.5 million passenger) and will make the airport more attractive for new airlines in conjunction with extended aerodrome infrastructure, which we mentioned above.
+Another large infrastructural project was launched in 2017 and in June 2021 the new passenger terminal was opened, which is connected to the existing terminal.
+So, the Company got 6 times larger terminal compared to the old one.
+This change increased the terminal throughput by 4 times (2.5 million passenger) and will make the airport more attractive for the new airlines in conjunction with extended aerodrome infrastructure.